vmware-tanzu-learning/cnd-config-practices-eduk8s/abstract.md

 handling environmental configuration separately from a web application codebase using modern orchestration platform tools.

-In this workshop you will be presented:
+After completing the workshop, you will be able to:

--   The essence of *Externalizing your environmental configuration*.

--   Categories of tools by which you can external environmental configuration.
+-   Explain configuration requirements of Cloud Native applications

+-   Explain configuration options available to Cloud Native applications

--   The concept of *Configuration Drift*, its consequences, and how you might avoid it.
+-   Explain the concept of *Configuration Drift*, why it can be a problem, and how to avoid it.

-You will also:

--   Externalize configuration of a web application using environment variables.

--   Use a orchestration platform feature to separate your external configuration from your application codebase.

--   Demonstrate deployment of a *Release* including the container image and environment configuration.

--   Demonstrate a scenario where configuration drift can occur.

--   Demonstrate how to avoid configuration drift with an orchestration platform deployment feature.

 This workshop is the second in a series of workshops that explore cloud-native development and application operations practices.